They found a surrogate in Ukraine. Now a U.S. couple must get their preemie twins out of a war zone.

 A couple was in Ukraine to adopt a child.
 As troops closed in and flights got scarce, they narrowly escaped.

-Nuñez and Spektor now face the same challenge as a number of other families who are trying to bring home adopted children and babies born to Ukrainian surrogates as embassies shutter, tanks clog the roadways, ambulances are diverted to the war effort and Russia launches missiles and airstrikes.
+Nuñez and Spektor now face the same challenge as a number of other families who are trying to bring home adopted children and babies born to Ukrainian surrogates as embassies shutter, military vehicles clog the roadways, ambulances are diverted to the war effort, and Russia launches missiles and airstrikes.

 As preemies, Lenny and Moishe require intensive care and need a special medical transport.
-Doctors in Kyiv told the parents the babies need to stay in the hospital for at least another four days before they can be transferred to another regional clinic further from the most intense fighting, Nuñez said.
+Doctors in Kyiv told the parents the babies need to stay in the hospital for at least another four days before they can be transferred to another regional clinic farther from the most intense fighting, Nuñez said.

 “They don’t want them to make the journey now without IV solution, proper care, whatever they need to have if a situation comes up,” Nuñez said.
 The ultimate goal is to get the twins to Poland or a more stable city in western Ukraine, like Lviv — a trip that will also require medical transport.